IntelligentLlama/Crossplanedemo/README.md

 3. Create another cluster using Crossplane
 4. Test Scenario
    - Update node configraton and see Crossplane in action
-   - Execute the same with Argos (under Constrcution)
+   - Execute the same with Argos (under Construction)
 5. Clean-up

 ### Assumption: Argos and Helm must be installed and configured already in your cluster